-Dr. Nakia Towns is chief of staff for Hamilton County Schools in Chattanooga, Tenn., where she supports the superintendent’s executive cabinet and oversees communications, accountability, strategic planning, and federal programs.
+Dr. Nakia Towns is deputy superintendent for Hamilton County Schools in Chattanooga, Tenn., where she supports the superintendent’s executive cabinet and oversees communications, accountability, strategic planning, and federal programs.

 Prior to joining Hamilton County, Towns was assistant commissioner, division of data and research, at the Tennessee Department of Education.
 During her time at the department, she served on the executive leadership team and helped set the strategic direction for pre-K through 12 education policy by developing the state’s highly regarded plan under the Every Student Succeeds Act.